YuChaoGithub/Knights-Rubbish/build_log.md

 [2018.12.01]
 * Fixed a goddamn bug: I mistyped "Light bulb" to "Light Bulb" (The exported game is case sensitive.)

+[2018.12.07]
+* Bug Fix: Players will no longer get stuck on the upper platform of Level 1-4.

 Build Notes:
 For Mac Steam Build, tick the full screen checkbox!